YangPiCui/ErgonomicVerticalKeyboard/Case/README.md

 ## Folder Layout
 "./GeneralAnthropometricData/" contains anthropometric data for the world's population.
 "./Images/MeasurementMethods/" constains photos illustrating how I took my own anthropometric data.
-"./NX_ErgonomicVerticalKeyboard/" constains Siemens NX12 source files for the EVK.
+"./STLFiles/" constains the .stl files for the EVK.

 ## Requirements
 0. A 3D modelling software is required to design the case.
 I have tried many but only Siemens NX12 cuts it.
 Do not ask me whether I bought this great piece of software.
-Instead of answering that question, I will share with you, in addition to the NX12 source files and the 3D printable .stl files, the design process.
+Instead of answering that question, I will share with you the 3D printable .stl files and the design process.
 1. 16 M3x8 self-tap screws.
 2. 8 M5x16 screws and nuts.
 3. 8mm diameter x 3mm deep silicon rubber sticking dome feets.